 We will be noticing different symbols which may be used on an Ordnance Survey map and making links between the different types of resources we could use to explore new countries.

-In addition, children will investigate letter writing and plan and construct their own letters which we will address to an author.
+Children will investigate letter writing and plan and construct their own letters which we will be addressed to an author.
 Children will include the conventions of letter writing e.g. date, address, paragraphs, questions to address the reader and different ways of ending a letter.

 Don’t forget Science week is this term too!

 In spring 2, the children will carry on working in teams to plan, frame and film the perfect 1 minute ‘How To’ video, based on a sports topic.
 This will require use of zoom, narration and editing.
 It is also key to practise saving work and retrieving saved files.